Key Highlights

 Troubleshooting Common Issues with Man Lifts

-When utilizing a man lift with jib, operators may face a range of challenges.
-Here are common issues encountered along with effective solutions:
+When operating man lifts equipped with jibs, operators may face a range of challenges.
+Below are common issues encountered along with effective solutions:

 -

-Elevator Won't Move: If the elevator becomes unresponsive, first verify the power supply and ensure that all security switches are engaged.
+Lift Won't Move: If the lift becomes unresponsive, first verify the power supply and ensure that all safety switches are engaged.
 Additionally, inspect for hydraulic fluid leaks, as these can significantly impact operation.

 -

 Jib Malfunction: Should the jib fail to extend or retract properly, examine the hydraulic lines for any leaks and confirm that all connections are secure.
-Regular maintenance checks on the man lift with jib can prevent these issues from arising.
+Regular maintenance checks can prevent these issues from arising.

 -

 Stability Issues: If the lift exhibits instability, assess the ground conditions and ensure that outriggers are deployed correctly.
-Operating on uneven or soft ground can jeopardize security, so it’s crucial to establish a stable base before use.
+Operating on uneven or soft ground can compromise safety, so it’s crucial to establish a stable base before use.

 -